Evangelical Church of the Augsburg Confession in Romania

 The Evangelical Church of the Augsburg Confession in Romania (Evangelische Kirche A.B.
 [Augsburgischen Bekenntnisses] in Rumänien, Biserica Evanghelică de Confesiune Augustană în România) is a German-speaking Lutheran church in Romania, mainly based in Transylvania.
 As a Lutheran church, it adheres to the Augsburg Confession.
 Its history goes back to the 12th century when the Transylvanian Saxons arrived in the region, then part of the Kingdom of Hungary.

-The church has close ties to, but is distinct from, the Evangelical Lutheran Church of Romania, which is mainly Hungarian-speaking.
+The church has altar and pulpit fellowship with, but is distinct from, the Evangelical Lutheran Church of Romania, which is mainly Hungarian-speaking.
 It also cooperates with the Calvinist Reformed Church in Romania.